(This story has been updated. Please see Corrections note below.)

 "This report by the CBC is false," it said.
 "My office is not subject to a harassment probe by the Senate.
 Neither I nor anyone in my office is in breach of Senate policy related to workplace harassment or any other Senate policy."

 This is not the first time Lang and Raghubeer have dealt with allegations about workplace harassment.
-An earlier complainant, in 2016, withdrew from the complaint process after quietly being transferred to another job on Parliament Hill, CBC News has learned.
+An earlier complainant, in 2016, ultimately transferred to another job on Parliament Hill.

 After this story was first published, Raghubeer contacted CBC News again to say the 2016 complaint was investigated by an outside agency and the complaint was deemed to be unfounded.